 In a whirlwind of ambition, personal enmities, borderline affairs, treacheries, bitching, and Botox that would knock the wind out of any English person (and probably quite a few non-Californians as well), the Gucci-clad agents manage to not only survive but appear to thrive.

 The siblings have opened a new location in Orange County, about an hour’s drive away.
-Though it may appear to the untrained eye that they have relocated the entire staff from Sunset, I have been assured by more knowledgeable individuals that all of the employees are new hires.
+Although it might appear to the untrained eye that they have relocated the entire staff from Sunset, more knowledgeable people have assured me that all of the employees are new hires.

 Nonetheless, they all seem to have come from the same factory, made of the same extruded plastic, buffed to a high shine, sprayed with the same tans, fitted with the same teeth, and released into the wild to compete for commission checks by finding and selling properties to billionaire clients while also navigating the backbiting intra-office dramas.